 - 1 Open Ethernet>Mod Config>TServ Options. - 2 Specify that dial-in users will be in menu mode initially.

+'''

+Ethernet

+Mod Config

+TServ options...

-Initial Scrn=Menu '''
+Initial Scrn=Menu

+'''

 3 Specify the IP addresses and hostnames of up to four hosts that will appear in the menu.